Saturn AL-31: AL-31FN

 The AL-31FN variant was developed by Salyut to power the Chengdu J-10, with key differences including slightly more thrust of 12.7 tf and gearbox relocated from the top to the bottom of the engine.
 Later J-10 variants and production lots were equipped with the improved AL-31FN series 3, with thrust increased to 13.7 tf and service life raised by 250 hours.
 Further production J-10 batches would eventually be equipped with the Shenyang/Liming WS-10A in lieu of the AL-31FN.

+During the 2024 Zhuhai Air Show, Rostec introduced the Series 5 upgrade of the AL-31FN, having a theoretical thrust of 14 tf and a 6% enhancement in fuel consumption.

 AL-31FM1, FM2, and FM3

 Salyut also developed additional improved variants of the AL-31F with increased thrust and reliability.
 The first is the AL-31FM1, also designated as the AL-31F series 42, which had a larger KND-924-4 fan, with inlet diameter increasing from 905 mm on the baseline AL-31 to 924 mm which increased airflow by 6%.
 Additional enhancements include an improved core for greater turbine inlet temperature, and improved engine control system.
 The engine also had improved MTBO of 1,000 hours, projected life of 2,000 hours, and its thrust was increased to 13.5 tf; this engine passed Russian state acceptance testing in 2006 and was equipped on the Su-27SM, Su-30M2, and Su-34.

 The AL-31FM2 is a further development of the AL-31FM1.
 Fan aerodynamics was further refined to increase its pressure ratio.
 The engine also incorporated improvements to the combustor and turbine blade aerodynamics and cooling for higher entry temperatures.
 The AL-31FM2 has a new full authority digital engine control (FADEC) with a hydromechanical backup.
 Thrust was increased 9% across the envelope, with a maximum thrust of 14.5 tf in afterburner.
 The engine has an MTBO of 1,000 hours and projected life increased to 3,000 hours.
 A version of the AL-31FM2 powers initial production batches of the Chengdu J-20 while later batches transitioned to the WS-10C; both of these engines are interim powerplants in place of the J-20's intended Xian WS-15.

-The last in this line is the proposed AL-31FM3, which would have a new 3-stage fan, designated KND-924-3, with further increased pressure ratio and additional core improvements to increase turbine inlet temperature by 150° C. Maximum thrust was increased to 15 tf in afterburner.
+The last in this line is the proposed AL-31FM3, which would have a new 3-stage fan, designated KND-924-3, with further increased pressure ratio and additional core improvements to increase turbine inlet temperature by 150 °C. Maximum thrust was increased to 15 tf in afterburner.
 The AL-31FM3 had been proposed as a potential powerplant for Sukhoi's T-50 PAK FA design but this was not pursued by Sukhoi, which instead chose Salyut rival NPO Saturn and its AL-41F1.

 Salyut's developments of the AL-31 would result in serious disputes with Lyulka-Saturn's successor corporation NPO Saturn, which considers them unsanctioned and in violation of intellectual property rights.